My Agenda

 6. Regulating Artificial Intelligence

 Artificial intelligence is being pushed into every aspect of our lives faster than we can understand the consequences.
-Right now a handful of oligarchs, billionaires, and corporations are racing to reshape how we work, what we see, and how we engage with the world, without proper regulation and guardrails.
+Right now a handful of oligarchs, billionaires, and corporations are racing to reshape how we work, what we see, and how we engage with the world, without meaningful regulation or guardrails.
 This has to change.
-Disruptive technology such as this needs to be fully evaluated before being adopted at the scale it is.

-In Virginia's 8th District, these impacts are already being felt.
-Northern Virginia's "Data Center Alley" continues to drive up energy bills, strain water resources, and reshape our communities without meaningful local buy-in.
-More alarming, this locks in a model where our communities will consistently absorb the economic and environmental costs without sharing in the long-term benefits.
+In Virginia's 7th District, these impacts are already being felt.
+Virginia's "Data Center Alley" continues to drive up energy bills, strain water resources, and reshape our communities without the consent of the local community.
+More alarming, this locks in a model where we, voters and taxpayers, consistently absorb costs while never seeing long-term benefits.
 Our communities cannot be treated as commodities for shareholders.

-I will work to establish legal frameworks to ensure AI developers prioritize the public interest over corporate profits through transparent oversight and mandatory audits for high-risk AI systems.
-These will also include strong federal protections for workers experiencing job displacement and to prevent monopolies on data control.
-AI should work for the people, not replace them.
+I will work to establish legal frameworks to ensure AI developers prioritize the public interest over corporate profit.
+Through transparent oversight, audits, and careful tracking of AI sector developments, the US government has an obligation to prevent harmful proliferation while remaining supportive of positive innovation.
+Measures must also include strong federal protections for workers experiencing job displacement and antitrust regulation on data control and access.
+AI can work for the people, not replace them; it's your legislator's job to make sure that happens.

 8. Defending Democracy, Fighting Authoritarianism

-Loyalty to the Constitution has been replaced by loyalty to Trump.
-The next-generation of Democratic leaders must demonstrate to their constituents, and the American people, their unwavering commitment to democracy.
-Strongly worded letters are no longer enough.
-We need to organize, build coalitions, and translate our values into action.
+Loyalty to the Constitution has been replaced by political nihilism.
+The next generation of American leaders must demonstrate to their constituents, and the American people, their unwavering commitment to representative democracy.
+Strongly worded letters were never enough--we need to organize, build coalitions, and translate our values into action.
 We need to fight the authoritarian project on all fronts.

-From January 6, DOGE, masked ICE raids, military deployment in our cities, illegal operations in Venezuela, and the abandonment of our allies abroad, Trump has shown that he prefers the company of autocrats, oligarchs, and human traffickers to the needs of the American people.
+From January 6, to DOGE, to masked ICE goons, to military deployments in our cities, to illegal operations and the abandonment of our allies abroad, the fractures in the foundation of our democracy are obvious.
+The United States cannot bend the knee to autocrats, oligarchs, and human traffickers.

 My commitment will always be to the Constitution, rule of law, and the independence of our institutions.
-Reimagining our democratic guardrails is essential to ensure what is happening now, never happens again.
-If we don't take a stand against authoritarianism, we risk losing what generations before us sacrificed to build, while leaving the next generation with a democracy they no longer recognize.
+Reimagining our democratic guardrails is essential to ensure what is happening now never happens again.
+If we don't take a stand now we risk losing what generations before us sacrificed to build.
+We have no other choice.